shimion/builder/inc/class/readme.txt

 = Ease of Use =

-Using Page Builder Sandwich is unbelievably easy, fast and unlike anything you've used before:
+Using No Hassle Builder is unbelievably easy, fast and unlike anything you've used before:

 * Click on text and headings and start typing right away
 * Type in shortcodes directly to add them, or pick them from a list